Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Industrial Experiment

 \section{Industrial Experiment}

-The multi-scenario recommendation task is highly relevant to real-world recommendation systems.
-Compared to public datasets and online recommendation systems, online multi-scenario settings can be more complex due to the greater number and diversity of scenarios, as well as the inclusion of a wider range of features, which current public datasets cannot provide.
-Therefore, to (1) validate the feasibility of our benchmark in practical settings and (2) provide a reliable benchmark for industrial applications, we tested our benchmark using an industrial dataset from one online tech company's advertising platform.
+The MSR task is highly relevant to real-world recommendation systems.
+Compared to public datasets, online multi-scenario settings are much more complex due to the larger number and greater diversity of scenarios, as well as the inclusion of a wider range of features.
+Furthermore, current public MSR datasets are not exclusively designed for MSR research.
+Therefore, to (1) validate the feasibility of our benchmark in practical industrial scenario settings and (2) provide a reliable benchmark for industrial applications, we tested our benchmark using an industrial dataset from an online advertising platform.
 This dataset includes 10 different scenarios and 108 features, spanning nine days.
 The first seven days are used for training, while the last two are reserved for validation and testing.
-It covers both common and scenario-specific user and item spaces.
-Details about the dataset can be found in Table~\ref{tab:Industrial dataset reference sheet}.
+It encompasses both common and scenario-specific user and item spaces.
+Supplemental information about the dataset can be found in Table~\ref{tab:Industrial dataset reference sheet}.